Kino to DeMoss-Petrie 138 Kilovolt Transmission Line

 - Kino Substation: TEP is building a new substation at the southeast corner of South Kino Parkway and East 36th Street to accommodate growing energy demands and support expected economic development in the area.
 The substation will occupy about 4.5 acres.
 Construction began in September 2019.
 The substation is scheduled to be in service in 2020.

-- UA North Substation: This planned substation will tie into TEP’s 138 kV transmission system to accommodate increased energy demands in the area.
+- Vine Substation: This planned substation will tie into TEP’s 138 kV transmission system to accommodate increased energy demands in the area.
 It also will help maintain reliable service by supporting the eventual retirement of aging, lower capacity 46 kV substations.

 - DeMoss-Petrie (DMP) Substation: Located near Interstate 10 and West Grant Road, the substation serves as the point of